 Deb Luedeker, Paraprofessional

 Mrs. Luedeker earned her Bachelor of Science in Elementary Education from the University of Cincinnati.
 She began her career at Mt.
 Washington School as a substitute teacher in 1995 and was hired as a paraprofessional later that year.
-She is currently working in a first grade classroom, but has worked with students in kindergarten through sixth grade.
-She is a member of the Instructional Leadership Team.
-For twenty years, Mrs. Luedeker has enjoyed watching generations of families go through Mt.
-Washington School.
+She is currently working in a first grade classroom but has worked with students in kindergarten through sixth grade.
+With working at Mt.
+Washington School for over 20 years, Mrs. Luedeker enjoys seeing former students return with their own children.

 Amanda Lord, Teacher

 Ms. Lord received her Bachelor of Children and Family Ministry degree from Northwestern College in St. Paul, Minnesota.
 After moving to Cincinnati, she earned her Master of Inclusive Early Childhood Education degree and Reading Endorsement from Mt.
 Saint Joseph University.
 She is currently in her fifth year of teaching first grade at Mt.
 Washington.
 Ms. Lord strives to challenge each of her students in their academic journey as well as foster their creativity, confidence and character.
 She has been blessed to be able to work in such a wonderful school and community.

 Mrs. Hysell is a graduate of Xavier University.
 She is a paraprofessional in the first grade at Mt.
 Washington School.
 She volunteers at her church biweekly teaching at the kindergarten level.